forestgrape/coronavirus/10_vaccines/effects_on_s2_infections.md

 ## Summary
 The admitted vaccines are administrated into the muscle and mostly use the spike as antigen.
-This produces a strong IgG antibody response with neutralizing capabilities.
-People immunized like this are less likely to develop typical Covid symptoms and ADRS compared to SARS-2 unexposed individuals.
-Most vaccines also reduce the average viral load measured in the upper respiratory tract (mostly NPS but mostly not well specified).
+This produces a strong IgG antibody response with neutralizing capabilities in vitro.
+People immunized like this are less likely to develop typical Covid symptoms in the first few months and there is protection against ADRS which lasts for a least half a year.
+Most vaccines also reduce the average viral load measured in the upper respiratory tract (mostly NPS).
 Less is published about other effects of spike-muscle vaccination such as the prevalence atypical infections or the durations of infections, the effect on evolution and transmission pathways of SARS-CoV-2.
 Here open questions emphasized and observations from other respiratory viruses are considered:
 * It is observed for influenza A that once symptomatic aerosol transmission is increased
 * For delta coronaviruses, vaccines have been shown to promote immune escape evolution